 In general, you should conduct research before investing in cryptocurrency.
 The types of transactions you’ll be able to make, as well as the fees associated and the online storage options available, will depend on which cryptocurrency exchange you’re engaging with.

-We’ll start our comparison of Coinbase vs. Binance by delving into some of the basics, features and fees of each cryptocurrency exchange.
+We’ll start our comparison of Coinbase vs. Binance by taking a quick look of each platform’s main features and fees before we dive deeper:

 What Is Coinbase?

-- Trade more than 140 types of cryptocurrency.
+- Trade more than 150 types of cryptocurrency

 Coinbase Account Terms